monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 AI-generated code?
 It's different every time.
 Ask for a "user authentication system" five times, and you'll get five different implementations.
 Some might be secure, others might have vulnerabilities.
 Some might be efficient, others might be resource hogs.
 The AI is making creative decisions, not following predetermined rules.

-This isn't just variability - it's fundamental unpredictability.
+This isn't just variability, it's fundamental unpredictability.
 The AI might take shortcuts, skip error handling, or ignore security best practices.
 It often optimizes for "making it work quickly" rather than "making it work correctly."

 **The Input Ambiguity**

 Traditional languages have syntax rules.
 Break them, and your code won't run.
-This seems limiting, but it's actually liberating - everyone writes `for loops` the same way, so everyone can read them.
+This seems limiting, but it's actually liberating, everyone writes `for loops` the same way, so everyone can read them.

 With vibe coding, there are no rules.
 One person writes a paragraph explaining their needs.
 Another writes three words.
 Someone with security knowledge mentions SQL injection prevention; someone without it doesn't know to ask.
 The quality of output directly depends on the quality of input, but there's no standard for what "quality input" means.